 Member States shall publish, on the basis of the elements set out in Annex V, minimum requirements with regard to education and training and the requirements for obtaining, maintaining and demonstrating requisite competence for the functions set out in paragraph 2.

 Unlike the Directive which falls within the competence of the Union, the competence for education and training rests with Member States.
-Nonetheless the Directive contains minimum requirements for the education and training of all those involved in the use and care of animals for scientific purposes that are legally binding by the requirement for competence.It is important to recognise that the responsibility for the implementation of the Directive may be under a different ministry than the one responsible for educational matters even when extending to the personnel working within the remit of the Directive.
+Nonetheless the Directive (Article 24(1)(c)) legally obliges education, supervision to competence, and continuous training of all establishment staff involved in the use and care of animals for scientific purposes.

+It is important to recognise that the responsibility for the implementation of the Directive may be under a different ministry than the one responsible for educational matters even when extending to the personnel working within the remit of the Directive.
 As a result, the oversight for staff competence and acceptance of education/training diplomas to allow working in the field of laboratory animal science vary between Member States.
 Consequently, the respective competent authorities may report to different ministries.

 However, the focus was shifted from education and training (86/609/EEC) to the demonstration and maintenance of competence and life-long learning in the current Directive.
 The importance of maintaining appropriate records, not only of educational achievements but also of evidence of competence assessment and continued professional development, is emphasised in this and other guidance documents e.g. the guidance document on inspection and enforcement.
 This allows for the inspections to reassure the public of the competence of all those involved in the care and use of live animals in research, testing and for educational purposes.